fooage/contest/README.md

 ### Algorithm template

-Ready to add some basic algorithm templates, such as gcd, fast power and verification prime numbers, etc. These templates will be presented in the form of functions.
+Ready to add some basic algorithm templates, such as gcd, fast power and verification prime numbers, etc. These templates will be presented on my blog <https://fooage.github.io/fooage/>!